Run the current file

 In the editor, open the file that you want to run.

 Click next to the Current File option on the toolbar.

 You can access other runners from the submenu as well: expand the list and click the right arrow next to Current File.
-From the menu that opens, you can debug the code, run it with coverage, profile it, or open the run configuration to specify more options.
+From the menu that opens, you can debug the code, run it with coverage, or open the run configuration to specify more options.

 Run an SQL file for several data sources

 In the Project tool window (Alt+1), select file or files that you want to run.

 Right-click the selection and invoke Run <configuration_name> (or press Ctrl+Shift+F10).
 This action creates a temporary run configuration.

 In the Edit Configuration window that opens, click Add in the Target data source / schema pane and select data sources or schemes against which you want to run the selected files.

 You can click Recent to select data sources that you used recently.

 Depending on your purposes, you can edit existing or create new configurations.
 For more information about editing you configurations, see Run/debug configurations.